-If you've been exposed to a traumatic event(s) or have experienced a substantial work-related stressor(s) at work and suffer from psychological symptoms:
+If you've been exposed to a traumatic event or a series of traumatic events at work and suffer from psychological symptoms:

 - Seek immediate medical attention.
 This can include a psychologist, general practitioner or psychiatrist and have them report to the WCB. - 2.
 Report the traumatic event(s) to your employer right away.
 Your employer is required to report all work injuries to the WCB within five days of becoming aware of an incident that requires medical attention or time away from work. - 3.
 Fill out a Worker's Initial Report of Injury (W1) form as soon as possible.
 You DO NOT need to wait for your employer to file with the WCB first.
-You can submit your W1: - Online: W1 online reporting. - Email: W1 PDF and email to forms@wcbsask.com. - Contacting a representative of our office at 1.800.667.7590. - 4.
+You can submit your W1: - Online: W1 online reporting. - Email: W1 PDF and email to forms@wcbsask.com - Contacting a representative of our office at 1.800.667.7590. - 4.
 Complete and submit the Authorization to Release Information and Documentation (WMROI) form.
 This will allow the WCB to access relevant medical information necessary to help make a decision on your claim.